AyushKapoor19/Java-Final-Project/README.md

 2\.
 Retailer Inventory Management: Retailers are enabled to monitor their food inventory by adding new items or adjusting quantities.

 3\.
-Identification of Surplus Food: Stores are empowered to designate surplus food they no longer require
+Identification of Surplus Food: Stores are empowered to designate surplus food they no longer require.

+4\.
+Claiming Food Items for Charitable Organizations: To assist people in need, charities can use the additional food that retailers mention.

+5\.
+Updating Inventory: The inventory list in the store is automatically updated when an item is taken or purchased.

 ## 4.2 Out Scope

 1\.
 Payment Processing: We will not accept real money transactions for purchases.

 2\.
 Advanced Analytics and Reporting: No fancy data analysis features are available.

+3\.
+Supply Chain Management: Our primary focus is not on shipment tracking or supplier management.

+4\.
+Regulatory Compliance: While we will cover fundamental security, this project will not provide specific legal information.

 # Application Architecture